When to use Workdynamic?

 - the investigative process will become part of your defence to a claim of vicarious liability (eg as part of a discrimination or general protections claim).

-- work with the client or their legal advisor to determine the scope of the investigation.
-This includes identifying witnesses, determining the order in which witnesses are interviewed; drafting confidentiality undertakings for witnesses to sign, determining record keeping protocols and agreeing key issues and findings to be identified in the report;
+- work with the client or their legal adviser to determine the scope of the investigation.
+This includes identifying witnesses, determining the order in which witnesses are interviewed, drafting confidentiality undertakings for witnesses to sign, determining record keeping protocols and agreeing key issues and findings to be identified in the report;

 - interviewing witnesses (either at your office or an agreed neutral location);

-- preparing transcripts and written statements (if agreed as per the protocol);
+- preparing transcripts or written statements (if agreed as per the protocol);

 - dealing with issues arising from a witness’s choice of support person;

 - determining when, and to what extent, contradictory or new evidence should be put to the witnesses for their response;